 He entered the service of the Virginia Militia in May 1776 [several words illegible] the then County of Montgomery which [several words illegible] under the said County of Giles [several words illegible] Captain James McCorkle and Lieutenant John Lucas and marched to the waters of Watauga (Holstein) in Tennessee in an expedition against the Cherokee Indians and was in the battle of the Long Island of Holstein where he [two words illegible] was attacked by the Indians [word illegible] his company was under the command of Col. Montgomery but does not distinctly recollect.
 He [five lines illegible] where they were stationed three or four weeks, [two words illegible] scouting throughout the adjacent country, where he was discharged in the month of August having served three months.
-Very shortly after he returned home (the place [one or two words illegible] having been in the County [several words illegible] called into service and being now the [word illegible] he was again entered into service and marched [word illegible] in the first part of December of the same year 1776 to the County of Greenbrier, now Monroe [now in West Virginia], where he was stationed at Woods Fort under the command of Capt Thomas Burk, Lieutenant Henry Patton and Ensign William McMullen for the term of three months - he together with the Company to which he belonged ranged the country [word illegible] said fort situated on Rich Creek, [two words illegible] in a distance of about 100 miles.
+Very shortly after he returned home (the place [one or two words illegible] having been in the County [several words illegible] called into service and being now the [word illegible] having been in the County of Greenbrier, now Monroe [now in West Virginia], where he was stationed at Woods Fort under the command of Capt Thomas Burk, Lieutenant Henry Patton and Ensign William McMullen for the term of three months - he together with the Company to which he belonged ranged the country [word illegible] said fort situated on Rich Creek, [two words illegible] in a distance of about 100 miles.
 After a service of three months he was discharged at said Fort.